-Component Description (1) esc key Displays system information when presse the fn key.
+Component Description (1) esc key Displays system information when pressed in combination with the fn key.
 (2) fn key Executes frequently used system functions when pressed in combination with a function key, the num lock key, or the esc key.
-See Using the hot keys on page 13 (3) Windows key Opens the Start menu.
-NOTE: Pressing the Windows key again will close the Start menu.
+See Using the hot keys on page 12 (3) == Windows key Opens the Start menu. •• NOTE: Pressing the Windows key again will close the Start menu.
 (4) Embedded numeric keypad A numeric keypad superimposed over the keyboard alphabet keys that enables you to add, subtract, and perform other numeric tasks.
 When num lock is on, the keypad can be used like an external numeric keypad.
-(5) Ξ Windows application key Displays options for a selected object.
-(6) numlk num lock key Turns the embedded numeric keypad on and off.
+(5) num lk num lock key Turns the embedded numeric keypad on and off.